 Pecatonica High School Life Sciences

 I am the High School Life Science Instructor.
 I currently teach Sophomore Biology, Zoology, Food Science, Botany, Anatomy and Physiology, AP Biology and Independent Science Research.
 I received Bachelors of Science degrees in both Biology and Broadfield Science from the University of Wisconsin - La Crosse.
 While in college, I conducted undergraduate research under Dr. Collin Belby on the pollution of topsoil in the the La Crosse river marsh due to trapshooting activities.
-I was the first person to student teach abroad from UW-L when I went to New Zealand for three months and student taught at Aotea College near Wellington.
-I was on the UW-L lacrosse team for four years.
+I was the first person to student teach abroad from UW-La Crosse when I went to New Zealand for three months and student taught at Aotea College near Wellington.
+I was the goalie for the UW-L lacrosse team for four years.
+I graduated with a Masters Degree in Chemical and Life Science from the University of Maryland in December of 2020.
 I live in Mineral Point with my wife, who is a third grade teacher at Platteville.
 I enjoy gardening, woodworking, being outside, playing video games, going to movies and talking science with both students and adults.
-I am always looking to make the learning experience better, so if you have any information or ideas that would apply to Life Science education, please let me know.
+I am always looking to make the learning experience better, so if you have any information or ideas that would apply to life science education, please let me know.

 **Class specific information and assignments can be found on each class's google classroom page.**